jasieksz/DAAGER/docs/user/stream-agents/README.md

 Stream Agents is a module providing a general multi-agent system that is a base for various more concrete implementations of agent-based computations.
 Currently, besides the base code, it offers a base implementation for Evolutionary Multi-Agent Systems.

-Stream Agents extensively use immutable collections and utilities from [Javaslang][javaslang].
+Stream Agents extensively use immutable collections and utilities from [Vavr][vavr].
 You need to keep that in mind when performing actions on collections returned from methods.
 Moreover, all objects are immutable if not mentioned otherwise.